Which Areas of Manchester See the Best Capital Growth in Property?

-Property growth in Manchester means that there are a lot of great opportunities for investors of all stripes.
-But, as with all big cities, those opportunities will vary in nature depending on where in the city they are.
-South Manchester is a fantastic place to invest if your focus is on capital growth.
-If, however, your focus is on obtaining monthly cash flow then the South is not so good.
-Rental yield in the North, West and East can be a lot better.
+Property growth in Manchester means that there are a lot of great opportunities for property investors but these opportunities vary depending on where in the city you are.
+South Manchester is best for capital growth but for cash flow, the North, West and East can be a lot better.

 Today we are looking at a client's question about investing in Manchester property.

 We'll be looking at the different areas of Manchester and asking whether the focus of an investor should be on property growth or rental yield.
 We'll also be looking at whether this focus should change depending on the specifics of the location.

 "Dear Rob, I have watched some of your videos and thought they were thorough and very thought-provoking indeed.
 I am looking to invest for yield and capital gain in England.
 Since house prices in London have soared, I started looking at the Manchester area.
 My budget is just below 200,000 pounds in cash.
 I would appreciate some advice.
 Thank you.
 Best, Raj."